osmosis-labs/osmosis/x/poolmanager/README.md

 For community pool, this is just a direct send of the OSMO to the community pool.

-For staking, the OSMO is directly sent to the auth module account, which distributes it to stakers.
+For staking, the OSMO is directly sent to the auth "fee collector" module account, which distributes it to stakers.